ethereum-optimism/optimism/specs/fault-dispute-game.md

 ### Game Clock

 Every claim in the game has a Clock.
-A claim's inherits the clock of its grandparent claim in the DAG (and so on).
+A claim inherits the clock of its grandparent claim in the DAG (and so on).
 Akin to a chess clock, it keeps track of the total time each team takes to make moves, preventing delays.
 Making a move resumes the clock for the disputed claim and puases it for the newly added one.